sudesh856/api_learning/README.md

 A lightweight, production-ready REST API for managing tasks with user authentication.
 Built with Go and PostgreSQL, this project demonstrates clean architecture principles with proper separation of concerns.

-> **Note**: This project was built following a YouTube tutorial.
-While the architecture and concepts were learned from that source, every line of code was written from scratch during implementation—no copy-pasting shortcuts here.
+> **Note**: This project was built following a YouTube tutorial by [ArnaCode](https://github.com/ArnaCode).
+While the initial architecture and concepts were learned from that tutorial, every implementation detail was coded from scratch—debugging, refactoring, customizing, and extending the original design to fit specific requirements.
+This represents hands-on learning and practical problem-solving rather than template-based copying.

 ## Overview